pepopowitz/cypress-is-neat/slides/stitched.md

 Notes:

-semantic css: css selectors describe an element's usage in the app
+semantic markup: css selectors describe an element's usage in the app

 so you might put a class on the element surrounding the card you want to grab